-- Off during standby with the tray loaded or unloaded.

-- Blinks from insertion of the tray to completion of initialization.

-- · Blinks slowly when disc is dusty.

-- Blinks fast when in the audio mode.

-- Lights during data transfer operations.

-- Lights steady when:

-- No disc is in the tray.

-- The disc is in the tray upside down.

-- Some condition exists that should be checked.
-If this occurs, contact your service representative.
+- Off during standby with the CD-ROM loaded or unloaded. - Blinks from the closing of the tray to completion of initialization. - Blinks slowly when either the lens or disc is dusty. - Blinks quickly when in the audio mode. - Lights during data transfer operations. - Lights steadily when some condition exists that should be checked.